fisherab/croquet-theme/README.md

-# croquet-theme
+# WordPress theme for croquet

-Wordpress theme for croquet websites
+It provides a users.php to list members but nothing else at the moment